cavalindavid/skillsnetwork/README.md

-### This is the github project for the following Coursera specialization:
+### This is the GitHub project for the following Coursera specialization:

 Advanced Data Science with IBM

 https://www.coursera.org/launch/advanced-applied-data-science-ibm

+Coursera changed to skillsnetwork!!!